Uninett/Argus/docs/development/makefile-rules.rst

 Makefile rules
 ==============

 The repo has a ``Makefile`` to help with development.
-The rules depend on having ``uv`` installed.
+Some of the rules depend on having ``uv`` installed.

 Always run ``make`` from the root of the repository.